Back to Insects & Pests

 • Several insecticides are available to control houseplant pests.
 For some pests, biological controls also exist.

 Houseplants are susceptible to attack by many insects and mite pests.
 Some of these houseplant pests can cause extensive damage to the appearance and health of the plant while others are simply a nuisance.
-Plants that are not vigorously growing and/or are under stress may be particularly susceptible to insect and mite injuries.
+Plants not vigorously growing and/or under stress may be susceptible to insect and mite injuries.

-Infestations of scale insects (mealybugs and whiteflies) are almost always established from infested plants recently purchased or received as gifts.
-As a precaution, all new plants should not be placed with existing houseplants for at least three weeks.
+Infestations of insects including scale, mealybugs, and whiteflies are almost always established from infested plants recently purchased or received as gifts.
+As a precaution, new plants should be placed in quarantine in a separate area of the household for at least three weeks.
 A careful inspection at the end of this time helps determine the presence or absence of pests.

 Methods Used to Control Houseplant Pests